Search

 Bone removal

 The first and accessory cervical ribs are covered by muscles.
 Additionally, the first rib is partially hidden under the transverse process of the T1 vertebra.
 For total removal the surgeon must slowly and carefully remove all bones and muscles covering the ribs to expose them.
 Only after having full visual control, ribs are resected.
 The good news is that this part of surgery does not require exposure and manipulation of the brachial plexus.
 The nerves are very delicate so it is wise to leave them under the “blanket of muscles” until bone removal is finished.
-Subclavian artery also lies under this blanket and well protected.
+Subclavian artery lies under this blanket and well protected.
 Only the subclavian vein is exposed during this part due to its relatively large size and immediate proximity to the first rib.
-Subclavian vein however is very mobile and tolerates retraction very well.
+The vein however is very mobile and tolerates retraction very well.
 The first rib is removed up to all its joints which connect it to the T1 vertebra and sternum.
 By visually confirming all joint surfaces surgeon validates completeness of the bone removal and ensures that nothing of the rib is left.

 Neuro-vasculolysis

-First and accessory rib removal provides significant decompression of the subclavian artery and vein and brachial plexus.
+First and accessory rib removal provides significant decompression of the subclavian artery, vein and brachial plexus.
 But soft tissue compression may remain even after complete bone removal.
 Fortunately, PURED approach allows broad access to the entire neuro-vascular bundle.
 First the middle scalene muscle is gradually removed exposing the brachial plexus.
 During this step any abnormal fibrotic, muscular and vascular bands are carefully dissected and cut.
 Thankfully, first rib resection provides ample space for nerve and vessel manipulation.
 After finishing with brachial plexus subclavian artery and vein are also freed up from fibromuscular bands.
 At the end of this phase surgeon has an unobscured view of the entire neuro-vascular bundle.

 Fat tissue filling

 Wide exposure of the nerves and vessels ensures complete release from compression.
 Unfortunately broad access invites extensive scar tissue formation.
 Unlike other surgeries where postoperative fibrosis is not a big problem, thoracic outlet decompression is different.
 Fibrosis sticks to the brachial plexus and may result in chronic, debilitating neuropathic pain.
 This type of pain is hard to treat.
 Luckily PURED procedure provides solution to this problem as well.
 A small (5 mm) incision is made in the lower back area and subcutaneous fat tissue is harvested by liposuction technique.
 This fat tissue is then injected into the surgical cavity until it is full.
-This way nasty scar tissue cannot fill the void space created by bone and muscle removal.
+This way scar tissue cannot fill the void space created by bone and muscle removal.
 Soft and supple fat provides best environment for delicate nerves and vessels and maintains their mobility.

 Postoperative care

 Following the surgery the patients are transferred to their room.
 There is no need for intensive care unit (ICU) stay.
 The patients are mobilized as early as possible.
 Patients use incentive spirometry to rapidly regain full lung capacity.
 No antibiotics are given and no infection cases have ever occurred with PURED procedure.
 Pain is moderate, no narcotic medications are given.
 Usual hospital stay is 2-3 days.
 Usually the patients resume normal lifestyle within one month.
+Most patients with bilateral symptoms can be treated with in one session.

 Advantages